nordstrand/433spark/README.md

 ![alt text](doc/sparkcore_breadboard.png  "Breadboard")

 N.B.
-Wrt. the 5V receiver module - the SparkCore, though beeing a 3.3V devices, has some [5V-tolerant input pins](https://community.spark.io/t/3-3v-and-5v-how-to-use-on-the-spark-core/381) and can also supply 5V through _Vin_.
+Wrt. the 5V receiver module - the SparkCore, though beeing a 3.3V device, has some [5V-tolerant input pins](https://community.spark.io/t/3-3v-and-5v-how-to-use-on-the-spark-core/381) and can also supply 5V through _Vin_.